Lexi Thompson: 2016

 In February 2016, Thompson earned her seventh LPGA Tour win at the Honda LPGA Thailand.
 She ended the event 20-under-par to win the tournament by six strokes from In Gee Chun.
 Thompson held the lead after the penultimate round of the ANA Inspiration in April, but eventually had to settle for fifth place, three strokes behind the tournament winner Lydia Ko.
-In May, she earned her first victory on the LPGA Tour of Japan, which came at the World Ladies Championship Salonpas Cup, where she won by a two-stroke margin over Ayaka Watanabe.
-That same month, she also recorded top-10 finishes in the Kingsmill Championship (T5th) and the LPGA Volvik Championship (T6th).
-The following month, Thompson finished T4th at the Meijer LPGA Classic.
+In May, she earned her first victory in Japan, winning the World Ladies Championship Salonpas Cup by a two-stroke margin over Ayaka Watanabe.
+That same month, she also recorded top-10 finishes in the Kingsmill Championship (tied-5th) and the LPGA Volvik Championship (tied-6th).
+In June, Thompson finished tied-4th at the Meijer LPGA Classic.

-In July, Thompson was part of the United States team that triumphed at the 2016 International Crown.
+In July, Thompson was part of the United States team that won the 2016 International Crown.
 The United States finished the event one-point clear of South Korea.
-She then had her best finish at the Women's British Open, finishing T8th at Woburn Golf and Country Club.
-Thompson was then selected by the United States to compete at the 2016 Summer Olympics in Rio de Janeiro.
-She finished T19th, seven strokes adrift of the bronze medal position, and she later had the Olympic Games emblem tattooed below the palm of her hand.
+She then finished tied-8th at the Women's British Open.
+Thompson was selected by the United States to compete at the 2016 Summer Olympics in Rio de Janeiro.
+She finished tied-19th, seven strokes adrift of the bronze-medal position; she later had the Olympic Games emblem tattooed below the palm of her hand.
 In December, she became the second woman, after Annika Sorenstam, to compete at the QBE Shootout.
-There, she formed a team with Bryson DeChambeau and they finished the event T11th.
+There, she formed a team with Bryson DeChambeau, and they finished the event tied-11th.